 Blackboard Optimizes on Amazon EC2, Provides Video Conferencing to Millions of Teachers and Students

-Because of the COVID-19 pandemic and the rapid shift to online learning in 2020, education technology company Blackboard needed to scale its capacity to support its virtual classroom solution, Blackboard Collaborate, which had experienced a 4,800 percent increase in usage compared to 2019.
+Because of the COVID-19 pandemic and the rapid shift to online learning in 2020, education technology company Blackboard, now part of Anthology, needed to scale its capacity to support its virtual classroom solution, Blackboard Collaborate, which had experienced a 4,800 percent increase in usage compared to 2019.
 Chiefly concerned with providing an interruption-free experience for its users, Blackboard erred on the side of overprovisioning; in the long term, however, the company needed a more cost-efficient solution.

 Blackboard developed this solution by making smart use of Amazon Web Services (AWS), including automatic scaling groups and predictive scaling.
 The company also optimized its use of Amazon Elastic Compute Cloud (Amazon EC2)—a web service that provides secure, resizable compute capacity in the cloud—by switching its preference to instances powered by AMD EPYC processors, which offer cost savings over similar instances; and Amazon EC2 Spot Instances, which enable Blackboard to take advantage of unused Amazon EC2 capacity and save additional costs.
 The integrated solution enabled Blackboard to scale effectively through the surge in demand, provided the company a 10 percent performance boost, and reduced the costs of its media processing and batch recording compute infrastructure by about 28 percent.

 By switching our preference to AMD-powered instances, we could handle 10% additional media processing using equivalent capacity.”